South Coast, Grenada

 Dates exclude hotel closure dates of 5 August - 9 October 2020.

 Subject to availability.
 Terms and conditions apply.
 Contact our travel specialists for more information.

 |Book from||30 January 2019 to 31 October 2020|

 Twin Centre OfferStay a minimum of three nights at both Calabash, Grenada and Cap Maison, St Lucia and enjoy complimentary half board as well as one spa treatment per guest at each hotel.

 |Book from||10 December 2019 to 17 December 2020|

 10 October 2020 to 17 December 2020

 Carnival Time in Grenada

 Grenada's carnival takes place in August each year and everyone is welcome to join in.
-It's a riot of color and fun, with lively street parties and theater, steel bands and calypso competitions that all go on well into the early hours of the morning.
+It's a riot of colour and fun, with lively street parties and theatre, steel bands and calypso competitions that all go on well into the early hours of the morning.

 Exploring the Rainforest